 The total budget for Phase I is $35,741,000.
 Additional funds will be needed to further develop the campus.

 BCTC will undertake activities to engage the neighborhood to encourage them to see the college as a community partner.
 Newtown Campus will also mark the construction of BCTC’s first LEED-certified facility, cementing the College’s commitment to the environment as well as the communities it serves.

-The first classes at the Newtown Campus will be held in 2013.
+The Newtown Campus opened in 2013.
+We are currently under construction for our Science and Technology Center.
 It is the Foundation’s hope that BCTC will become a key part of the North Lexington community throughout its development, ensuring a strong partnership with the community long into the future.